jervon24/osticket-prereqs/README.md

  <img src=https://i.imgur.com/N6HsCyC.png/>

  PHP Manager was then downloaded and installed.
-IT allows for the installation of PHP from with IIS, Configuration of various PHP settings and to Enable or disable PHP extensions for this lab
+It allows for the installation of PHP from with IIS, Configuration of various PHP settings and to Enable or disable PHP extensions for this lab

   <img src=https://i.imgur.com/U0Hm13C.png/>